 Repairing the digestive system with a specific nutritional gut repair and detox program in combination with following a low allergy diet is the first place to begin in restoring balance to the brain's neurological balance and function.
 In addition to removing all dietary sources of gluten, be sure to watch out for the hidden sources in many processed foods and personal care products.
 Many people who are gluten sensitive or celiac, are unknowingly exposing themselves to gluten through using common bathroom products such as chemical based shampoo and conditioners, body wash and moisturises in the form of hydrolysed vegetable protein.

-After 7 mths following my eating program and eliminating all sources of gluten from his diet, alcohol and cigarettes, in combination with repairing his gut and replenishing his nutrient deficiencies, Fred experienced the following:
+After 7 months following my eating program ( you can find it in my book Love Your Gut), and eliminating all sources of gluten from his diet, alcohol and cigarettes, in combination with repairing his gut and replenishing his nutrient deficiencies, Fred experienced the following:

 I received an overwhelming response to part 1 of this post, as many of you emailed me wanting to know more about nutritional medicine options for treating anxiety and depression - two of the most prevalent neurological disorders today, an epidemic that is projected by the institute of Functional Medicine to be the number one disability in the world by 2020 after heart disease.
 If modern medicine continues to ignore the underlying links between diet, digestive function and nutrient deficiencies to these and other neurological conditions, I believe we are failing to provide the full spectrum of necessary health care and treatment to sufferers of mental illness and enable them to truly heal and optimally manage their condition.
 As a result sufferers will endure a life like Fred did - unable to experience life to the fullest.
 As you have witnessed in reading Fred's story...you don't have to be a diagnosed with celiac disease, for gluten to wreak havoc on your physical and mental health and your life.